SJSU272LabF18/EduBlocks/README.md

 ## Getting Started
 Download and install Docker before proceeding.
-Clone the repository and Navigate to the nodejs folder on your terminal.
+Clone the repository and Navigate to the app folder on your terminal.
 Then Run the Following Commands.

 ```
 ./manage build